NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

     request_cpu: str = None,                                     # Number of CPUs to reserve for Triton instance.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
     request_memory: str = None,                                  # Amount of memory to reserve for Triton instance.
 Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.
     request_nvidia_gpu: str = None,                              # Number of NVIDIA GPUs to allocate to Triton instance.
 Format: '1', '4', etc. If not specified, no GPUs will be allocated.
-    allocate_resource: str = None,                               # Option to specify custom resource allocations.
+    allocate_resource: str = None,                               # Option to specify custom resource allocations, ex. 'nvidia.com/mig-1g.5gb=1'.
 If not specified, no custom resource will be allocated.
     print_output: bool = False                                   # Denotes whether or not to print messages to the console during execution.
 ) -> str :
 ```